Tilea Campaign, Part 45

 “Then it seems to me that he must believe it is safe to do so.”

 Tognazzi looked uncomfortable.
-“Such a man as the maestro might think it reasonable to take risks with his own life, and undoubtedly does so regularly within his own studio, performing his experiments and spells, but he asks too much if he thinks his holiness such place himself at risk.”
+“Such a man as the maestro might think it reasonable to take risks with his own life, and undoubtedly does so regularly within his own studio, what with his experiments and procedures, but he asks too much if he thinks his holiness should place himself at risk.”

 Bernado turned to Tognazzi.
 “Do not worry yourself, Father Flavio.
 Angelo is the one person I trust most when it comes to such matters.
 He, more than any other, is best equipped to ascertain the true nature and extent of such potential dangers.”